 - OUT and REF helps to pass variables BY REFERENCE.

 - In OUT we need to compulsorily initialize variables inside the function for REF we do not need to do the same.

 - REF helps to pass data two ways i.e. from caller to callee and back.
 While OUT is one way it just passes data from callee to caller.

-Below is a nice C# video which demonstrates the difference between OUT and REF keyword of C#
+This is a C# video which demonstrates difference between OUT and REF keyword of C# .

 While writing this interview question I referred this article from codeproject